Arrest made in murder of missing Montgomery County Mother

 Watts was a business partner and friend of Jennifer Brown who had plans of opening a restaurant called ‘Birdies Kitchen” together.

-Investigators and family members knew something was wrong, when Jennifer didn’t pick up her son, but especially when they found out that she didn’t send any clothing or medication with the boy for the sleepover.
+Investigators and family members knew something was wrong when Jennifer didn’t pick up her son, especially when they found out that she didn’t send any clothing or medication with the boy for the sleepover.

 The case stumped investigators for weeks, but on January 18th her body was found buried in a shallow grave in Royersford, PA.

-Investigators were able to determine what the plastic pieces were because pieces of the hair clip where also found in the shallow grave with Brown’s body.
+Investigators were able to determine what the plastic pieces were because pieces of the hair clip were also found in the shallow grave with Brown’s body.

-Jennifer had 3 broken ribs, and Montgomery County Coroner Dr. Michael Milbourne ruled the death as a homicide.
+Jennifer had three broken ribs, and Montgomery County Coroner Dr. Michael Milbourne ruled the death as a homicide.

-Watt’s then took the boy and drove him to his townhouse.
-While Watt’s went inside, the boy noticed that “Mr. Blair” had his mom’s personal cellphone”.
+Watt then took the boy and drove him to his townhouse.
+While Watts went inside, the boy noticed that “Mr. Blair” had his mom’s personal cellphone”.
 The boy told police he was able to recognize it because the phone had his school photo as its lock screen image.

 Investigators pulled cellphone data and found that at 6:37 a.m. on January 4th, Watts’ cellphone

-Brown’s cellphone were traveling together to and from Watts’ home.
+Brown’s cell phone was traveling together to and from Watts’ home.
 At 7 a.m. the phone registered activity near North Lewis, right before the phone went inactive.

 Detectives were also able to find out that Watts drove a grey Jeep Renegade, owned by his